New York Jets vs. Jacksonville Jaguars NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- New York's games this season have gone over 41.5 points eight of 14 times.
+- New York and its opponents have combined to score more than 41.5 points in eight of 14 games this season.

+- Jacksonville and its opponents have combined to score more than 41.5 points in seven of 14 games this season.

 - These two squads surrender a combined 57 points per game, 15.5 more than this contest's over/under.